Aroodai-Data-Science/receipt-cleaning/README.md

 ## Cleaned Data

 The cleaned and pre-cleaned data files have been included in the repository for easy access.
-The cleaned data output is best accessed through our Kaggle datasets [link pending]
+The cleaned data output is best accessed through our [Kaggle datasets](https://www.kaggle.com/datasets/aroodai/havaiianas-ion-orchard-singapore-pos-records).

 ## Licensing